rylew2/portfolio-rylew/content/project/github-browser.md

   - d3
 ---

 The GitHub browser is a simple single page app built in Angular that lets users search and visualize a breakdown of repositories for a given user.
 The idea was to explore developing single page apps in combination with a data-rich API like GitHub.
-What makes the idea of creating a browser useful is the fact that repos usually have more than one contributor - so browsing to different user's repos was a breeze to setup.
+The utility of creating a browser stems from the fact that repositories typically have multiple contributors, making navigation through different users' repositories straightforward to implement.
 This project used only a portion of the Github API data, and it still had a fair amount of data visualize.

 <figure class="image">
   <Image src="/images/project/githubBrowser/githubBrowser-diagram.jpg" alt="high level view of GitHub browser">